MungaiVic/alx-low_level_programming/0x00-hello_world/README.md

 - This script runs a C file through the preprocessor and saves the result into another file called `c`
 - The C file name will be saved in the variable `$CFILE`

+### 1. Compiler

+- This script compiles a C file but doesn't link.